aklivity/zilla-demos/vortex/compose/README.md

 # Compose

-docker-compose file and any logging configuration.
+docker compose file and any logging configuration.